bojanraic/local-k8s-env/README.md

 ## Service Management

+The environment manages development services (databases, message queues, etc.) through Helm deployments from public repositories.

 Services are defined in two places:

 1. `k8s-env.yaml`: Service enablement and specific configurations
 2. `templates/service_presets.yaml`: Default service configurations and ports

+> **Note**: These services are deployed from public Helm repositories (like Bitnami) using Helmfile, not from the local OCI registry.
+The local OCI registry is used for validation and custom application development.

 ### Service Presets